zalyoung/gitlab-handbook/content/handbook/tools-and-tips/ai/claude.md

 - [Claude.ai support articles collection](https://support.anthropic.com/en/collections/4078531-claude-ai)

 ## Tips

+> **Note** Only document public use cases and tips with Claude.ai, and keep everything else SAFE in the [internal handbook](https://internal.gitlab.com/handbook/company/ai-at-gitlab/).

 Claude.ai can answer many different questions and topics.
 Be creative, curious, and explore, and iterate on the best chat prompts.
 Since [GitLab Duo Chat](gitlab-duo.md) also uses [Anthropic Claude as one of the LLMs](https://docs.gitlab.com/ee/user/gitlab_duo_chat/), you can test and repurpose similar chat prompts.